 Percent of Domestic Students in this program

 Gain Skills Like

 User research / Interaction design / Experience design & innovation / Usability testing / Mobile design and prototyping / Information architecture

 UX researcher / Interaction designer / UX designer / Senior usability specialist / User experience manager

 Overall average starting salary

 We rely on Bentley students because of their diverse business education and work ethic.

-The Masters in Human Factors is a 10-course program including four core human factors courses, five electives, and two Business electives.
+The Masters in Human Factors is a 10-course program including three core human factors courses, five electives, and two Business electives.
 California students can choose to take four of their courses at our satellite campus in San Francisco, five courses online and one at Bentley’s User Experience Center on campus in Waltham.

 Note: Please review the current course catalogue for the full list of available electives.